blancosilva/blancosilva.github.io/_posts/2010-11-15-chess-puzzles.md

 >
 > Can these mixed armies achieve values greater than one?
 In each case give the largest possible value (and a setup achieving it).

-For example, the setup in the board below has an army value of
+For example, the setup on the board below has an army value of

 <div>
 	\begin{equation}